Complaints Procedure for Debt Recovery

 Our charges

-We will not charge for investigating a complaint.
+We do not charge for investigating a complaint.